Dec 23, 2022

-How to Allow or Block Visitors from Specific Countries Using .htaccess
+How to Block IP by Country: Restrict Access to Your Website from Specific Countries Using .htaccess

 Once launched, a website is available worldwide.
-But in many cases, it’s necessary to control your site access, especially when you want to stop spammers and hackers from particular countries.
+However, in many cases, it’s necessary to control your site access, especially when you want to stop spammers and hackers from particular countries.

 Fortunately, you can use your WordPress .htaccess file to allow or block visitors from specific countries.
 Let’s learn how to do so.